PSA and Digital Rectal Examination

 Prostate cancer is usually diagnosed two ways, either with a PSA elevation, which is a blood test that’s elevated, or on a digital rectal examination, an examination of the prostate.

-Another, very important way of using PSA is the velocity of the rate of rise of PSA.
-PSA velocity is measurement of how fast PSA levels in the blood increase over time.
+Another very important way of using PSA is the velocity of the rate of rise of PSA.
+PSA velocity measures how fast PSA levels in the blood increase over time.
 A high PSA velocity may be a sign of prostate cancer and may help find fast-growing prostate cancers.2 If the PSA, even if it’s low, is rising reasonably quickly, the risk of cancer is elevated.

-It’s important to do both, because 10% of cancers don’t actually produce PSA7, so it’s important to do both tests.
+It’s important to do both PSA testing and DRE, because 10% of cancers don’t actually produce PSA.7 So, it’s important to do both tests.

 References